bpaquet/node-logstash/Readme.markdown

 Parameters:

-* ``start_line_regex``: the regular expression which is used to find lines which start blocks.
+* ``start_line_regex``: egular expression which is used to find lines which start blocks.
 You have to escape special characters.
 * ``max_delay``: delay to wait the end of a block.
 Default value: 50 ms. Softwares which write logs by block usually write blocks in one time, this parameter is used to send lines without waiting the next matching start line.

 License